nuuuwan/news_lk3_data/README.md

 As such, the bidding will take place live from 10 a.m. to 2 p.m. today, Nimal Siripala de Silva, the Minister of Ports, Shipping and Aviation said while joining Ada Derana’s ‘GET REAL’ segment last week.

-Meanwhile, a special technical committee has been appointed to assist the live auction, according to the minister.
+Meanwhile, a special technical committee has been appointed to assist the live auction process, according to the minister.

 Following the evaluation of the bids, a report will be sent to the Cabinet of Ministers.